BBC-Data-Unit/energy-efficiency-private-rental/README.md

 In April 2022, the BBC Shared Data unit [reported](https://www.bbc.co.uk/news/newsbeat-65136313) that six out of 10 recently inspected UK rental homes failed to meet a proposed new standard for energy efficiency.

+The project involved analysing over 94 million recommendations from 24 million inspections in England and Wales up to the end of 2022, as well as a further 1.5 million inspections in Scotland, and found:

+* Out of 1.9 million lettings given EPC ratings in England and Wales over the last five full years (2018-22), 1.1 million, or 57%, were graded below a C.
+* Some 5% of privately rented properties did not have the potential to reach grade ‘C’, according to assessors.
+* A quarter of renters were using portable heaters as a secondary source of warmth in their homes.
+* Insulation was the most frequently recommended improvement measure for private rental properties, making up 35% of all recommendations.
+* Inspections of rental properties in the last five years found, on average, occupants could save almost a third (32%) on their current heating costs if their landlords made all the recommended improvements.
+* London boroughs and coastal areas made up 9 of the top 10 local authorities by proportion of properties that did not have the potential to reach grade C.

 ## Background and briefing

 A [full briefing pack on the story can be found here](https://docs.google.com/document/d/15bqbvfRrsB4Wl65fzJNGQnNTf-jsUH_qthGZ1cUCPSw/edit#heading=h.eksa1piu3vo).